fuchami/LongmanTide/README.rst

     # Example static data for Denver, January 1, 2018
     lat = 39.7392
     lon = -104.9903
+    # Note: West should be entered as a negative longitude value
     alt = 1609.3
     t0 = datetime(2018, 1, 1, 12, 0, 0)